raguay/DropboxConnect/README.md

 `<shift>+<ctrl>+d`

-- Get a public link for the current file or dirctory.
+- Get a public link for the current file or directory.
+This can be on your local file system or in the Dropbox file system.

 #### Commands

 `get_dropbox_public_link`

 - This command will take the current file or directory and get a public shared link to the file in Dropbox.
+This can be on your local file system or in the Dropbox file system.

 `set_business_secret`